acse-hvs119/pyTRACK-CMIP6/README.md

 #### Other individual functions

-For individual functions separate from the wrappers, please refer to the documentation included in the `html` folder in this repository about details and usage.
+If you wish to use the individual functions in this module outside of the wrappers, please refer to the documentation included in the `html` folder in this repository about details and usage.

+#### TRACK Output

+After running a wrapper function, if tracking succeeded, the output will be found in the specified output directory in the following format:

+For MSLP data, only negative anomalies are tracked.
+The two output netCDF files containing the tracks are named `tr_trs_neg.nc` and `ff_trs_neg.nc`. `tr_trs_neg.nc` contains all tracks detected in the data, while `ff_trs_neg.nc` contains only filtered tracks that last longer than 48 hours and travel at least 1000 km.

+For vorticity, both positive and negative anomalies are tracked, since cyclones are associated with positive anomalies in the Northern Hemisphere and negative anomalies in the Southern Hemisphere.
+There will be four output netCDF files that are named `tr_trs_pos.nc`, `tr_trs_neg.nc`, `ff_trs_pos.nc` and `ff_trs_neg.nc`.
+The `tr` files again contain all tracks and the `ff` files contain only filtered tracks that last longer than 48 hours and travel at least 1000 km.

 #### Graphical postprocessing